Help Center/ Cloud Operations Center/ Getting Started/ Performing a Fault Drill of Increasing the CPU Usage

 Step 1: Synchronize resources.

-This task obtains resources in all regions to which the current user belongs and synchronize the resources to COC.
+This task obtains resources in all regions to which the current user belongs and synchronizes the resources to COC.

 Step 2: Create an Application.

-An application enables you to manage the relationship between applications and cloud resources, and provides unified and timely resource environment management services for follow-up resource monitoring and automatic O&M.
+An application enables you to manage the relationship between applications and cloud resources, and provides unified and timely resource environment management services for follow-up resource monitoring and automated O&M.

 Step 3: Create a drill task.